Code-Institute-Submissions/SnapCards/README.md

 Once options have been selected the player is brought to the game screen.
 Here there is a start button to start the game.
 This is here so that the player has time is see the modal tool tips that will be made to explain what the player is to do.
 Once they either close the tool tips of complete them they are free to press start and begin the game.

-There will be an instruction button that can be pressed before a game starts to see the instructions of the game, however once the game starts the instructions button is disabled.

-The game starts with the timer counting down. from here the user can select cards by clicking on them.
-Each click of a card animated the element to display what is behind it.
-This flip of the card only last for 3 - 5 seconds, or upon clicking of a second card, they both stay flipped for 3 -5 seconds, unless they match they will both revert back to their default positions.
+The game starts with when the user clicks a modal that asks them to click to start whent hey are ready, this triggers the timer to start counting down.
+From here the user can select cards by clicking on them.
+Each click of a card animates the element to display what is behind it.
+This flip of the card only last for 500ms, or upon clicking of a second card, they both stay flipped for 1 second, unless they match they will both revert back to their default positions.
 Matched cards will stay revealed for the duration of the game.

-Each click of a pair of cards will be counted as an attempt.
+Each click of a card will be counted as an attempt.
 This will be updated in the attempts counter on screen for the user to see.
-Based on the number of attempts made a scale ranging from green to red will update to indicate how effective the player has been.
+Based on the number of attempts made the user will be able to see how effective they were at finding the pairs.

-If the timer elapses, and the player has not found all the matching pairs, then a modal overlay will inform the player that they were unsuccessful in their attempt and prompt them to either restart the game or to quit to the main menu.
+If the timer elapses, and the player has not found all the matching pairs, then a modal overlay will inform the player that they were unsuccessful in their attempt and prompt them to either restart.

-If the player successfully matches all pairs within the time limit and will a predefined amount of attempted, then they will be displayed a winning modal overlay that will allow them to proceed to the next level.
+If the player successfully matches all pairs within the time limit and will a predefined amount of attempted, then they will be displayed a winning modal overlay that will show them the details of their game session.
-Upon successful competition of each level the player is presented with a summary screen that highlights their progress.

 ### Existing Features